dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 ## NaN, Infinity, -Infinity

 Newtonsoft parses `NaN`, `Infinity`, and `-Infinity` JSON string tokens.
-In .NET 3.1, System.Text.Json doesn't support these tokens.
+In .NET 3.1, System.Text.Json doesn't support these tokens but you can write a custom converter to handle them.
 In .NET 5 and later versions, use <xref:System.Text.Json.Serialization.JsonNumberHandling.AllowNamedFloatingPointLiterals?displayProperty=nameWithType>.
 For information about how to use this setting, see [Allow or write numbers in quotes](system-text-json-invalid-json.md#allow-or-write-numbers-in-quotes).

 ## Additional resources